 - A multiple-vehicle accident caused by a chain reaction to a stopped or reversing vehicle in a failed U-turn, or after an initial U-turn collision.

-Determining Who Is At Fault in a U-turn Collision
+Who Is At Fault in a U-Turn Collision?

+Whoever made the u-turn may be considered the person at fault.
 After suffering an injury in a U-turn accident, you’ll need to show that another driver was legally responsible for the accident.
 Proving legal responsibility requires demonstrating negligence and causation.
 Negligence means breaking a traffic law such as making an illegal about-turn or driving with unreasonable carelessness.
-You’ll need to show that the driver’s negligence was the direct cause of the accident that caused your injury.
+You’ll need to show that the driver’s negligence was the direct cause of the accident during a U-turn that caused your injury.

 To gather the evidence necessary to prove that a crash was caused by another driver, you will need the aid of an experienced New York City car accident lawyer who has knowledge of New York insurance and personal injury laws.